 As a Cayman Islands exempted company listed on the Nasdaq Capital Market, or Nasdaq, we are subject to the Nasdaq corporate governance requirements.
 However, Nasdaq rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
 Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from the Nasdaq corporate governance requirements.
-Currently, we follow our home country practice in lieu of the provisions under Rule 5620(a), Rule 5635(a)(1), Rule 5635(b), Rule 5635(c) and Rule 5635(d) of the NASDAQ Stock Market Marketplace Rules (the "Rules").
-Rule 5620(a) requires that the Company to hold an annual meeting of shareholders no later than one year after the end of the Company's fiscal year-end; Rule 5635(a)(1) of the Rules requires shareholder approval for the issuance of securities when the issuance will result in a change of control of the company; Rule 5635(c) of the Rules requires shareholder approval for share incentive plans; and Rule 5635(d) of the Rules requires shareholder approval for share incentive plans; and Rule 5635(d) of the Rules requires shareholder approval for share incentive plans; and Rule 5635(d) of the susance for less than the greater of book or market value of the stock.
-The corporate governance practice in our home country, the Cayman Islands, does not require the Company to follow additional home country practice in the future, our shareholders may be afforded less protection than they would otherwise enjoy under the Nasdaq corporate governance requirements applicable to U.S. domestic issuer.
+Currently, we do not plan to rely on home country exemption for corporate governance matters.
+However, if we choose to follow home country practice in the future, our shareholders may be afforded less protection than they otherwise would under the Nasdaq corporate governance requirements applicable to U.S. domestic issuers.
 See "Item 3.
 Key Information - D. Risk Factors- Risks Related to Our Ordinary Shares-Because we are a foreign private issuer and are exempt from certain NASDAQ corporate governance standards applicable to U.S. issuers, you may have less protection than you would have if we were a domestic issuer."